selena-groh/selena-groh.github.io/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ACKNOWLEDGEMENTS:

-    Credit and thanks to Ming Chow, the instructor of Tufts COMP 20.
+    Credit and thanks to the instructors and teaching assistants of
+    Tufts COMP 20.